 I have successfully handled over three hundred ARD cases in Montgomery County.
 As a result, I can assist you with the application and admission requirements to ensure you have the best chance for admission into this beneficial program.

 Montgomery County ARD Expungement

 Individuals who complete the terms and conditions of the ARD program are eligible for expungement of the criminal records associated with the case.
 Like Bucks County, the Montgomery County District Attorney recently instituted an automatic expungement policy for ARD participants.

+Many district attorneys will automatically expunge your charges after you complete ARD.
 Once the court grants the ARD expungement petition, each agency associated with your case will destroy your criminal records.
 As a result, your criminal charges will not appear on a background check.